• Skip to primary navigation

 This post may contain affiliate links that at no additional cost to you, I may earn a small commission from.

-When assessing the value of a piece of footwear, two concerns are at the top of the list: the quality of the materials and where it’s made.
+When assessing the value of a piece of footwear, three concerns are at the top of the list: the quality of the materials, the quality of the craftsmanship, and where it’s made.
+(And then how hard it is to order them, which is what handicaps a lot of the small made-to-order brands out there.)

-I like ‘em so much I got three pairs, so in this review I’m going to review all of them: the tassel loafer on the dressy Ron last, my older penny loafer on the casual Nova last, and the new and more casual Sway last.
+They’re so well priced that over the past three years I’ve picked up three pairs that I’m reviewing here: the tassel loafer on the dressy Ron last, my penny loafer on the unlined Nova last, and the latest and most American Sway last.

-“Nova” penny loafer on the left, “Rod” tassel loafer on the right
+“Nova” penny loafer on the left, “Ron” tassel loafer on the right

 Table of Contents